dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

   - Acknowledges to the message broker the message was processed (in the case of Kafka, by committing the message's offset)
 - Upon error, automatic retrial can occur, but eventually we need to give up, record the message in the database with status "Errored", acknowledge it in the message broker and move on to the next one.
 These errored messages can then be actioned automatically or manually, either via sourcing them from the database state, or sending them to a "Dead letter queue".

-This approach is so standard that I would personally default to it when tasked with building an email comms service.
-It works, it provides at-least-one delivery semantics (which is the best we can do, since deduplication in general cannot be achieved with SMTP), and via the message broker it provides unbounded horizontal scalability - until the RDBMS or the SMTP service becomes the bottleneck.
+This approach provides at-least-once delivery semantics (which is the best we can do, since deduplication in general cannot be achieved with SMTP), and via the message broker it provides unbounded horizontal scalability - until the RDBMS or the SMTP service becomes the bottleneck.

 ## The cost of messaging middleware